ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ###  <a name="7.1."></a> Setup a model

-#### Setting up a new model
+#### Setup a model
-- Determine the name
-	- Table association
+- Name
-		- Explanation
+	- Rules
-			- If you format the name of model and the table in a certain way the app will automatically associate the otherwise would will have to configure the table associator
+		- If you format the name of model and the table in a certain way the app will automatically associate them and you will not need to configure the table associator otherwise would will have to configure the table associator
-		- The format is this
-			- Use  a camel cased version of the table name and remove the "s" from the end
+		- Use a camel cased and singlar version of the table name
-		- Otherwise this is how to configure the table associator
+- Table associator
 	- To specify a table put this into your model's class `protected $table = 'table_name';`
 - Generate file command
 	- Using Git Bash locate yourself using  `cd C:/laravel-apps/fundamental-mechanisms-app`.
 	- Then run `php artisan make:model TypeAEntity`